Deeooonn/Cybersecurity_Portfolio/Cyberops_Track/Kibana_Investigations/03. Interpret HTTP and DNS Data to Isolate Threat Actor/README.md

 * Logs for example.com were exported in raw format
 * The

                xxd -r -p "DNS - Queries.csv" > secret.txt

-  was used to decide the text in the CSV file
+  was used to decode the text in the CSV file